bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ---

 ### Evening Activities
+These are actions that a character could do to wind down in the evening before bed.
+All characters have access to a number of these, others can be gained with [Training](Character-Development#Training).
 #### Good Nights Rest
 +1 to a single skill test the next day, declared before rolling.
 #### Half Work